Top Vegetarian and Vegan Cookbooks (According to Me)

 If you’re a fan of the Edgy Veg on YouTube, then I think you will also love Mary Mattern’s recipes.
 Her focus is on plant-based comfort foods and American dishes.

 Recommended recipes: California Tofu Benedict (the vegan hollandaise sauce it’s amazing!)

-Angela Liddon has two cookbooks, a smart phone app and a blog where she shares her vegan recipes.
+Angela Liddon has two cookbooks, a smartphone app and a blog where she shares her vegan recipes.
 The Oh She Glows Cookbook is her first cookbook and very popular among the vegan community.

-What I like about Angela’s recipes is her focus on homemade plant based whole foods that are meant to make you feel your best.
+What I like about Angela’s recipes is her focus on homemade plant-based whole foods that are meant to make you feel your best.

 Recommended recipes: Quick and Easy Chana Masala; Soul-Soothing African Peanut Stew

-This cookbook has a good variety of salads, pastas, vegetarian proteins, soups, eggs, beans and veggie based recipes.
+This cookbook has a good variety of salads, pasta, vegetarian proteins, soups, eggs, beans and veggie based recipes.
 Written by Alison Kent and The Canadian Living Test Kitchen, I haven’t run into a recipe that didn’t turn out yet.